Table of Contents

 Use this data to get a better grip on the performance of your software engineers and quality of your code.
 And if you’re pulling data from GitHub, you may as well stick around and read what other ETL tools developers are working on.

 First, let’s take a moment to recognize how nice it is of Google to provide every website with a free analysis tool.
-And it’s a good stats tool at that: Website owners can see where their visitors are coming from, how they arrived, and what they do when they reach the site.
+And Google Analytics is a good stats tool at that: Website owners can see where their visitors are coming from, how they arrived, and what they do when they reach the site.

 All of that information is valuable.
 It lets you see where to focus your marketing efforts, which pages are the most interesting to readers, and which search terms are the most used — and generate the most leads.